Born Free (Kid Rock album): Release and promotion

 The album's lead single was the title track.
 The songs promotional push included being the theme for the MLB Playoffs, European Music Awards and the CMA Festival.
 He also performed "Times Like These" at the American Music Awards and "Care" at the Rally for Sanity.
 This led to a debut of 189,000 copies sold and landing at number five on the Billboard 200.
 VH-1 aired the Isle of Malta concert special.
 The following single "God Bless Saturday" became the secondary theme song for ESPN's College Game Day.
 The third single "Collide" saw him reunite with Sheryl Crow with whom he previously recorded his 2002 single "Picture" and went on a joint tour with.
 "Purple Sky" failed to chart and the final single was "Care" with rapper T.I. and depending on the version, Martina McBride, Mary J. Blige or Angaleena Presley of the Pistol Annies.

 Critical reception

-Upon its release, Born Free received mixed reviews from most music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 63, based on 10 reviews, which indicates "generally favorable reviews".

 AllMusic praised Born Free, saying it "goes a long, long way toward keeping that heartland flame burning bright: it’s familiar yet fresh, and song for song it’s the best album Kid Rock has cut since Devil Without a Cause.
 This album was number 16 on Rolling Stones list of the 30 Best Albums of 2010.